 - Stay hydrated throughout the day.
 Sipping on water is really important if you’re experiencing diarrhea.
 Try a soothing cup of ginger or peppermint tea if you’re feeling nauseated.

-If you’re experiencing a flare and don’t know what to eat, contact your healthcare provider for advice.
+If you’re experiencing a flare and don’t know what to eat, contact your doctor for advice.

 If you’re in remission, eating nutrient-dense whole foods can reduce the risk of Crohn’s flares and help you feel your best.